zyv/zyv.github.io/_posts/2010-10-29-installing-solaris-10-sun-blade-1000.md

 Conclusion
 ----------

 Overall, the firmware upgrade process went smoothly and is not nearly as scary as it sounds.
-However, few issues, such as the difficulty to find the patch and inability to use previously installed system to perform the upgrade required to perform some prior research first.
+However, few issues, such as the difficulty to find the patch and inability to use previously installed system to perform the upgrade made it necessary to do some prior research.

-Solaris 10 installation went extremely smoothly and left feelings of mixed sorrow and joy.
+Solaris 10 installation went extremely smoothly and left feelings of mixed joy and sorrow.
 Even though I did the mistake of not pre-allocating space for the ZFS database and online upgrades, I probably will not need them anytime soon, so overall it seemed to be too easy to not have a catch.